WHAT FILAMENT IS GOOD FOR CAR PARTS?

 3. ABS UV Resistance: ABS is susceptible to UV degradation, which can lead to discoloration and brittleness over time.

-For interior car parts where higher heat resistance is absolute, ABS is the better choice.
+Great for interior car parts like gauges, delete plates, and trim pieces where higher heat resistance is absolute, ABS is the better choice.

 💡 PRO TIP: ABS requires a hotter 3d printer bed and hot end.
 You’ll also want to 3d print ABS in an enclosure, or you can face warping issues of your part while its printing.